bestie/objective-ruby-style-guide/README.md

-# The Objective Ruby Style-guide
+# The Objective Ruby Style Guide

-** This is a stub for the real style-guide, send pulls, argue with me etc. **
+** This is a work in progress, send pulls, create issues, argue with me etc. **

-The Objective Ruby Style-guide aims to provide guidance on Ruby coding style that is based on objective fact and real benefits over more subjective reasons such as "I've always done it that way" or "I prefer the way that looks".
+The Objective Ruby Style Guide aims to provide guidance on Ruby coding style that is based on objective fact and real benefits over more subjective reasons such as "I've always done it that way" or "I prefer the way that looks".